Initially, the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

 Once a crackdown on this illegal trade went into effect, shop owners were quick to release the birds into the wild.

-Fortunately for the birds and many of us, the House Finch adapted well and is now a common bird in almost every state.
+Fortunately, the House Finch adapted well and is now a common bird in almost every state.

 The song of the House Finch is a pleasant, warbling melody comprising of a series of varied notes.